 For 10 years, Don was the Regional Director, Capital Projects for one of the largest Health Regions in Canada.
 In that capacity, he directed the programming, design, construction, and commissioning related to many major capital projects that included several world-class facilities (Children’s Hospital, Heart Institute, and Neonatal Intensive Care Centre).

 Don has taught several project management courses over a 12-year period at a recognized technology institute including the Project Management Professional (PMP) Certification course sponsored by the local Chapter of Project Management Institute.

 Don has extensive experience as a project manager and coordinator.
 Don was a design engineer/project manager for several consulting engineering firms and a designer/project coordinator for a major subcontracting firm.
 He has been involved in commercial, industrial and institutional projects.

-Don is currently the Senior Health Care Planner and a Project Manager with Vancouver Coastal Health Authority on a number of major capital projects in the Lower Mainland.
+Don is currently loving his retirement after a long and healthy career as the Senior Health Care Planner and a Project Manager with Vancouver Coastal Health Authority on a number of major capital projects in the Lower Mainland.